• Blog

 Most bird baths are too deep for Hummingbirds.
 However, if you have a birdbath that has a mister or bubbler it would work.

 If found that adding a mister sprinkle to the yard, the Hummingbirds love to fly through it.
-It not only helps the flowers and water our grass, the little birds love it as well.
+It not only helps the flowers and water our grass, but the little birds also love it as well.

 My water fountain above has two water sources.
 None of my photos had the top feature that bubbles.
 I have seen the Hummingbird go to both sources the top and the bottom dripper.